omegataupodcast/episode-prep/closed/perlan.md

 The Aircraft
 ------------------------------------------
-* General
-  - Layout
-  - Dimensions
-  - L/D
-  - Vne
 * Pressure cabin?
   - Trade-off with pressure suits
   - To which alt does the cabin pressurize?
-  - What is the max flight alt of Perlan II?
   - other life support equip?
 Redundant oxygen?
   - Rebreather?
+* General
+  - Layout
+  - Dimensions
+  - round windows
 * Special Profiles/Cross-sections
   - for low Re-numbers (why do we have those?)
   - mass balancing for aerosurfaces
+  - experimental?
+Which FAR
+  - Vne
+  - What is the max flight alt of Perlan II?
+  - flapped
+  - L/D
 * Design and Calculations
-  - From which other a/c did you learn what?
+X  - From which other a/c did you learn what?
   - In particular from Perlan I
   - Wing Design and Flutter
   - Why the rounded rudder tip?
 * Avionics
-  - special wave tracking/mapping?
+X  - special wave tracking/mapping?
   - Does a pressure-based flight recorder work at those altitudes?
 * Night lighting?
 * Which science instrumentation?